Alpha Delta Phi Society: The Society

+Letter approving the refounding of the Brunonian Chapter in 1851 held at the John D. Rockefeller Library of Brown University.

 In August 1992, at the fraternity's annual convention in Brainerd, Minnesota, the "Agreement Between the Alpha Delta Phi Fraternity and the Alpha Delta Phi Society" was ratified.
 Under this agreement, the fraternity and the society separated and became independent, legal entities with their own governing bodies.
 The two organizations would not share membership, except for male members of the society chapters who joined the fraternity before 1992.
 The groups would share the license for the Greek letters ΑΔΦ and intellectual property, including history and songs.
 The agreement also limited where new chapters could be established and the society's use of the name Alpha Delta Phi.
 As a result, some chapters could not use the society name, instead operating as the Adelphi Society.

 With the agreement's adoption, the Brown, Columbia, Stanford, and Wesleyan chapters withdrew from the fraternity.
 These four chapters established the Alpha Delta Phi Society that granted each chapter home rule to determine its gender makeup.
 The Bowdoin chapter joined the society's first convention in 1993.
 The society adopted a constitution in October 1997 at its annual convention, ratifying it in 1998.
 Its first affiliate was formed in 1994 at Middlebury College.
 Between 2008 and 2015, affiliate chapters and chapters opened at Harvard University, the University of New Hampshire, the University of Pennsylvania, Binghamton University, George Washington University, Rensselaer Polytechnic Institute, and Ursinus College.

 In August 2017, at the Alpha Delta Phi fraternity's annual convention in Minneapolis, Minnesota, the fraternity and the society replaced the 1992 agreement.
 The new agreement brought greater parity and removed geographic restrictions on the use of the name Alpha Delta Phi Society.
 The language of the agreement was also simplified.

 In August 2023, the Lambda Phi chapter at Massachusetts Institute of Technology announced that they would go co-ed and begin recruiting and initiating new members of all genders, effective immediately.
 The Alpha Delta Phi Fraternity Board of Governors responded by promptly revoking Lambda Phi's charter.
 Within days, the Alpha Delta Phi Society Board of Governors announced that the Lambda Phi chapter had been granted affiliate chapter status with the society.
 Lambda Phi was accepted as a fully chartered chapter at the Alpha Delta Phi Society annual convention in March 2024.
 This was the first time since the formation and establishment of the society that a presently active Alpha Delta Phi Fraternity chapter voluntarily went co-ed and transitioned to becoming a society chapter.